 16 Blocks is a decent film with solid performances by Mos Def, Bruce Willis and David Morse.
 When this movie started I was expecting a been-there, done-that, run-of-the-mill film.
 However, after a gripping sequence during the first action scene in this movie, I knew 16 Blocks was going to be a little different.
 I ended up being pleasantly surprised to see that 16 Blocks is deeper than your normal action/thriller film.
+The characters in this movie really shine.
+They are developed well and are much more interesting than you would expect of a movie of this caliber.
+There are of course some good action scenes, but they are appropriately spaced out with some compelling moments and a fitting ending.

+These types of movies are hard to classify sometimes.
 Basically, I did not feel I watched anything superb after finishing 16 Blocks, but I would hardly call it a waste of time.
 It is solid and decent entertainment that is worth a couple hours of your time.
 In the same respect though, it also feels like one of those movies that, in about five years, we'll see playing on TBS ten times a day for weeks on end.

 PS - Yes, the voice that Mos Def decides to use for his character is really annoying.